jwillmer/IndependentIoT/readme.md

 - 2.9inch E-Ink display
 - Thinger.io

-The scripts in the project are used in a Raspberry Pi that only runs on solar power.
-The scripts will track the system performance, collect sensor data and sends it to a remote monitoring solution.

 ## Environment Configuration

 Copy the `.env.bak` file in the scripts folder and call it `.env`.
 Set the environment variables before running the scripts.